sensorlab/sna-lgtc-support/dts/README.md

 Requirements:

- * BeagleBoard Linux source (https://github.com/beagleboard/linux, commit 7b30d69)
+ * BeagleBoard Linux source (https://github.com/avian2/linux, branch sna-lgtc)

 Prepare the kernel tree (run on the top of the kernel source):